coccoinomane/web3cli/README.md

 # TODO
 - Signer: resolve signers
+- Command: Send ETH
-- Signer: factory for sigining client
+- Signer: Make app_key non-overridable (https://docs.builtoncement.com/core-foundation/configuration-settings#configuration-settings-vs.-meta-options)
 - Signer: readme documentation
-- Command: Send ETH
 - Windows: test on a Windows machine
-- Signer: Make app_key non-overridable (https://docs.builtoncement.com/core-foundation/configuration-settings#configuration-settings-vs.-meta-options)
 - Do not mess with DB unless needed by the command
 - Do not mess with signers unless needed by the command
 - Autocomplete